ypeanng/jekyll_demo/_posts/2016-02-12-the-first-learn.markdown

 #### Configuration

-All configuration could be done in `_config.yml`.
+All configuration asdfvasgvfaesrf be done in `_config.yml`.
 Remember you need to restart to serve the page when after changing the config file.
 Everything in the config file should be self-explanatory.

-#### Background image and avatar
+#### Background imageasdf and avatar

 You could replace the background and avatar image in `assets/images` folder to change them.